 New Zealand winemaking

-This New Zealand wineries guide for travelers has been written by experienced tour guides who’ve been running small group tours around New Zealand since the 1970s and figured out where the best wines and wineries are.
-This article is for overseas travelers planning a trip to New Zealand’s Auckland and Waiheke Island wine regions and suggests the best wineries to visit and recommends the best wines to try on your trip.
+This winery guide for travelers contains the suggestions of experienced tour guides who’ve been running small group tours around New Zealand since the 1970s.
+They know where the best wines and wineries are.
+If you are planning a trip to New Zealand’s Auckland and Waiheke Island wine regions you’ll want to bookmark their recommendations.

-New Zealand is one of a group of ‘new world’ wine-growing countries changing the global wine landscape – and while our viticulture history doesn’t go as far back as the traditional wine-growing areas of Europe and the Middle East, it hasn’t taken long for New Zealand wines to gain a fantastic international reputation.
+New Zealand is one of a group of ‘new world’ wine-growing countries changing the global wine landscape – and while its viticulture history doesn’t go as far back as the traditional wine-growing areas of Europe and the Middle East, it hasn’t taken long for New Zealand wines to gain a fantastic international reputation.

-As the youngest country on earth, our winemaking history is relatively short; the first grapes were introduced by missionary Samuel Marsden in 1819 who remarked: “New Zealand promises to be very favorable to the vine”.
+As the youngest country on earth, the winemaking history there is relatively short.
+The first grapes were introduced by missionary Samuel Marsden in 1819 who remarked: “New Zealand promises to be very favorable to the vine”.

 Wineries in Auckland

-The first larger-scale wineries were established by Croatian immigrants around Auckland at the end of the 19th century, but it wasn’t until the 1970s and 1980s that the industry really started to develop.
-Ironically it was the relaxation of import controls on foreign wines coming into New Zealand in 1985 which lead to local producers going on an export drive which has been a stunning success.
-From that time the New Zealand wine industry has gone from strength to strength, with new regions, wines and individual wineries cropping up all over the country.
+The first large-scale wineries were established by Croatian immigrants in Auckland at the end of the 19th century, but it wasn’t until the 1970s and 1980s that the industry really started to develop.
+Ironically it was the relaxation of import controls on foreign wines coming into New Zealand in 1985 which lead to local producers going on an export drive with stunning success.
+From that time the New Zealand wine industry has expanded, with new regions, wines, and individual wineries cropping up all over the country.

-So, it might surprise visitors to Auckland that our biggest city has some wonderful wine producers and culinary experiences that fit nicely into your trip and combine easily with visits to the scenic highlights of the Hauraki Gulf and Waitakere Ranges.
+It might surprise visitors to Auckland that the city has so many wonderful wine producers and culinary experiences.
+You can easily combine these experiences with visits to the scenic areas of Hauraki Gulf and Waitakere Ranges.

-The Auckland Geographical Indication (GI) is small but also the warmest of New Zealand’s wine-growing areas.
-Lying around the city, there are three sub-regions: Waiheke Island, Kumeu and Matakana.
+The Auckland Geographical Indication (GI) is small but it’s also the best geographical area to make wine in New Zealand.
+It’s made up of three sub-regions: Waiheke Island, Kumeu, and Matakana.